perploug/wec-testrunner/README.md

 # WecRunner

+**NOTE:** This is work in progress, and is awaiting a merge of PR #66 on the WEC repository, the code below uses a modified branch of WEC, see here for background: https://github.com/EU-EDPS/website-evidence-collector/pull/66

 The WEC Testrunner is a wrapper around the [Website Evidence Collector (WEC)]() to script automated compliance checks against one or more websites.